-Whether you slipped and fell on private property or in a business, the challenge is the same: you have significant medical bills, time missed at work, and pain and suffering you have had to deal with, and a lawsuit can help you seek the compensation you need for those injuries.
-If you want to win a slip and fall accident claim, exactly what do you have to prove?
+Whether you slipped and fell on private property or in a business, the challenge is the same: you have significant medical bills, time missed at work, and pain and suffering you have had to deal with.
+A lawsuit can help you seek the compensation you need for those injuries.

-Ultimately, working with a slip and fall lawyer can make a big difference in your ability to find the evidence you need and pursue the compensation you deserve for your injuries.
-Knowing the evidence you might need in order to win your slip and fall case, however, can make it easier for you to decide from the beginning how to handle many of the details of your case, from how to handle things at the scene of your fall to how to communicate with the liable party’s insurance company after the incident.
+Knowing the evidence you might need in order to win your slip and fall case, however, can make it easier for you to decide from the beginning how to handle many of the details of your case.
+This includes how to handle things at the scene of your fall to how to communicate with the liable party’s insurance company after the incident.

 How to Win a Slip and Fall Injury Case: What You Must Prove